-This project will undertake a targeted program of data acquisition, interpretation and mapping of groundwater resources in the Musgrave Province.
-The research will apply innovative new modelling and interpretive techniques to help identify groundwater resources and better understand the hydrogeological environments in which they exist.
-The research will be undertaken through the completion of four primary tasks:
+This project undertook a targeted program of data acquisition, interpretation and mapping of groundwater resources in the Musgrave Province.
+The research applied innovative new modelling and interpretive techniques to help identify groundwater resources and better understand the hydrogeological environments in which they exist.
+The research involved four primary tasks:

-The G-FLOWS Stage 3 project will support the South Australian Government’s FLOWS initiative to locate, define and quantify groundwater resources in key areas of the state including priority mineral prospective zones as identified in the South Australian Regional Mining and Infrastructure Plan 2014.
-The project will improve mapping and quantification of groundwater resource availability in the Musgrave Province where the G-FLOWS Stage 1 project was focused.
+The G-FLOWS Stage 3 project supports the South Australian Government’s FLOWS initiative to locate, define and quantify groundwater resources in key areas of the state including priority mineral prospective zones as identified in the South Australian Regional Mining and Infrastructure Plan 2014.
+The project has improved mapping and quantification of groundwater resource availability in the Musgrave Province where the G-FLOWS Stage 1 project was focused.